Investigating the Histogram Loss in Regression: Distributional Losses for Regression

 Such a delta distribution on $Y | \xvec$ results in one coefficient $\distweight_i$ being 1, reflecting the distributional assumption that $Y$ is certainly in a bin.
 In the experiments, we compare to this loss, which we call HL-OneBin.
+This makes the final form of the loss: